rowbodubs/paraview_mcp/README.md

 Make sure that it connects to the pvserver and doesn't crash

+Add the new MCP tool to Claude Code

 ```shell
 claude mcp add paraview_mcp -- docker run -i --rm paraview_mcp
 ```